 Share ideas about non-opioid pain management strategies, such as massage, yoga, acupuncture, or chiropractic care.
 If finances or transportation are an issue for a loved one, offer to help or try to arrange help.

-Encourage people who are worried about opioids—or any substance including alcohol use—to talk to their doctor or call the substance use resource center.
+Encourage people who are worried about opioids—or any substance including alcohol use—to talk to their doctor.
+There are also treatment locators available.

 Call 911 immediately if you believe someone may have overdosed.